LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

                                         species_id\tcount
                                          [create_linkage,scoring_species]

-  --original_scores arg                 Name of directory to write
+  --scores_per_round arg                Name of directory to write
                                         counts/scores to after every round.
 If
                                         included,
                                         the counts and scores for all remaining